Sustainability & Greening

 What does it mean to be green?
 It means developing outdoor programming, integrating environmental education across the curriculum, using school grounds as extended classrooms and building partnerships with green-minded community organizations.
 Ultimately, it means raising our students to take care of the earth and their environment—and to be at the forefront of the global push to build a sustainable, green world.

-Across City Schools, a number of green projects and programs take place daily and are in the works.
-We proudly have 22 schools certified by the Maryland Association for Environmental and Outdoor Education—and many more are conducting green programs and activities in their classrooms.
-Over 100 schools have received grants from the Baltimore Office of Sustainability for student-led greening projects.
+Across City Schools, green projects and programs take place daily and more are in the works.
+Twenty-two schools have earned the Maryland Green School award from the Maryland Association for Environmental and Outdoor Education - see their wonderful on-line applications here.
+Many more schools are conducting green programs and activities in their classrooms.
+And over 100 schools have received grants from the Baltimore Office of Sustainability for student-led greening projects.

 These pages aim to foster environmental awareness and practices among staff, students and schools - and to make Baltimore a cleaner, greener place to learn, work and live.
 You can read stories about green projects in our schools, find resources to help you start a green program, get tools for ongoing efforts like recycling, and see examples of successful green-school applications.
 Take some time to explore the site, and check back regularly as our green efforts evolve and expand.